-Non-resident vendors will now be expected to register under the regular GST/HST regime and must collect tax on sales of goods from fulfillment warehouses in Canada, or which are shipped from a place in Canada to a purchaser in Canada when those sales are not made through a distribution platform (e.g., their own website or an online marketplace).
+Non-resident vendors will now be expected to register for GST/ HST and must collect this on sales of goods that are located in fulfillment warehouses in Canada, or which are shipped from a place in Canada to a purchaser in Canada when those sales are not made through a distribution platform (e.g., their own website or an online marketplace).
 Registration will also give non-resident vendors the ability to claim ITCs.
-It may also expand the non-resident's obligation to charge tax on goods shipped into Canada depending on where legal delivery is considered to occur.

-Once registered under this requirement, tax will apply whether the supplies are made to a consumer or to a business, as the vendor will be registered under the normal GST/HST regime.
+These changes apply whether the supplies are made to a consumer or to a business.